danywalls/danywalls/README.md

 ### Hi, I'm Dany Paredes! 👋

-- 🔭 I’m currently working on Comandi :)
+- 🔭 I'm currently working on Comandi :)
-- 🌱 I’m learning Angular, D3, Typescript, Rxjs and CSS
+- 🌱 I love working with Angular, D3, Typescript, Rxjs, and CSS
 - 📫 How to reach me: @twitter and personal blog http://danywalls.com
-- ⚡ Love NBA, working on mental health and productivity.
+- ⚡  Free time for Family, NBA, Terror Movies, and working on mental health and productivity.